 The government charges parents an additional fee of 4.228% of the total loan.

-Borrowers who struggle with payments typically have access only to the most expensive income-driven repayment plan , which requires them to pay 20% of their discretionary income for 25 years, with any remaining loan balance forgiven.
+Parents who struggle with payments can switch to the income-based repayment (IBR) plan, which requires them to pay 10-15% of their discretionary income for 20-25 years, with any remaining loan balance forgiven.
+Parents must first consolidate their original loan into a Direct Consolidation Loan.

 Options to Pay for College